e99h2121/gitbook-gooddesign/README.md

 I'd like to focus on each reason of the background of the theory of design, and want to dive into the deeper understanding of the BETTER UI.

-Also by the same way, in such a stance, it will summarize a few kind of the aspects.
+Also by the same way, by such a stance, it will summarize a few kind of the aspects.